Revival Gold (CVE:RVG) Trading 4.7% Higher

-Separately, Pi Financial cut their price objective on Revival Gold from C$1.40 to C$1.35 in a research report on Friday, August 28th.
+Separately, Pi Financial cut their target price on shares of Revival Gold from C$1.40 to C$1.35 in a research note on Friday, August 28th.

 Revival Gold Inc engages in the exploration and development of gold.
 The company holds a 100% interest in the Arnett Gold and Beartrack Gold Projects located in Lemhi County, Idaho; and 51% interest in the Diamond Mountain Phosphate Project located in Uintah County, Utah.
 It also holds interests in other gold exploration and development opportunities.